TOOTH EXTRACTION

 After tooth extraction of any type, follow your dental surgeon’s instructions carefully and only consume liquids until the effects of anaesthesia remain.
 Later, consume only soft foods during the first few days immediately after the procedure.

 Also, do not brush teeth surrounding the region of tooth extraction one day after the procedure.
 Do, however, brush your remaining teeth.
-You can get back to your daily brushing routine thereafter.
+You can get back to your daily brushing routine thereafter with Tooth Extraction in Tracy,.